l-ra/openeet/README.md

+# Abandoned
+As EET (elektronicka evidence trzeb) was canceled in Czechia - this repoitory is not maintained anymore.
+It will be kept as a record of history only.

 # OpenEET
 Open source light implementation of EET client library (Java, C#, UNIX shell).
 Working client (XMLDSig, WS-Security, SOAP call) with no external dependencies in 16/25kB JAR/DLL file.
 Get the devel snapshot and !Try It!
 (Use the code to get latest fixes&features)